KGB33/ProtonTransfer/README.md

 # ProtonTransfer

-This program find the Hydrogen that moves the most in an .xyz file and assumes that it is the proton.
+This program find the Hydrogen that acts as a proton transfer in an .xyz file .

 It then graphs the distance of Hydrogen, The Proton, and all Oxygen in respect to the 1st Oxygen.